-The period of investigation for dumping is from 01 March 2019 to 29 February 2020.
-The period of investigation for injury is from 01 March 2017 to 29 February 2020 and estimates should the anti-dumping duties be removed.
+The period of investigation for dumping is from 01 September 2023 to 31 August 2024.
+The period of investigation for material injury involves evaluation of data for the period of 01 September 2021 to 31 August 2024, and estimates in the event the duties are removed.

-PROCEDURAL FRAMEWORK
+LEGAL PROCEDURAL FRAMEWORK

 Having decided that there is sufficient evidence and a prima facie case to justify the initiation of a sunset review investigation, the Commission has begun an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
-The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act, and the Anti-Dumping Regulations of the International Trade Administration Commission of South Africa (ADR) giving due regard to the World Trade Organisation Agreement on Implementation of Article VI of the GATT 1994 (the Anti-Dumping Agreement).
+The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act and the Anti-Dumping Regulations of the International Trade Administration Commission (ADR) giving due regard to the World Trade Organisation Agreement on Implementation of Article VI of the GATT 1994 (the Anti-Dumping Agreement).
 Both the ITA Act and the ADR are available on the Commission's website (www.itac.org.za) or from the Trade Remedies section, on request.